mapcode-foundation/mapcode-rest-service/README.md

        Convert latitude/longitude to one or more mapcodes.
        Path parameters:
-         lat             : latitude, range [-90, 90]
-         lon             : longitude, range [-180, 180] (mapped if outside range)
+         lat             : Latitude, range [-90, 90] (automatically limited to this range). lon             : Longitude, range [-180, 180] (automatically wrapped to this range).

-       An additional filter can be specified to limit the results: all             : same as without specifying a filter, returns all mapcodes local           : return the shortest local mapcode international   : return the shortest international mapcode
+       An additional filter can be specified to limit the results: all             : Same as without specifying a filter, returns all mapcodes. local           : Return the shortest local mapcode. international   : Return the international mapcode.

        Query parameters:
-         precision       : precision, range [0, 2] (default=0)
+         precision       : Precision, range [0, 2] (default=0).
-         territory       : territory to restrict results to, numeric or alpha code alphabet        : Alphabet to return results in, numeric or alpha code include         : Multiple options may be set, separated by comma's: offset    = include offset from mapcode center to lat/lon (in meters) territory = always include territory in result, also for territory 'AAA' alphabet  = always include mapcodeInAlphabet, even if the same as mapcode
+         territory       : Territory to restrict results to, numeric or alpha code. alphabet        : Alphabet to return results in, numeric or alpha code.

+         include         : Multiple options may be set, separated by comma's: offset    = Include offset from mapcode center to lat/lon (in meters). territory = Always include territory in result, also for territory 'AAA'. alphabet  = Always the mapcodeInAlphabet, also if same as mapcode.

+                           Note that you can use 'include=territory,alphabet' to ensure the territory code is always present, as well as the translated territory and mapcode codes.
+                           This can make processing the records easier in scripts, for example.

-    GET /mapcode/coords/{code} [?territory={mapcodeTerritory}]
+    GET /mapcode/coords/{code} [?context={territoryContext}]
-       Convert a mapcode into a latitude/longitude pair
+       Convert a mapcode into a latitude/longitude pair.

        Path parameters:
-         code            : mapcode code (local or international) Query parameters:
+         code            : Mapcode code (local or international).
+       Query parameters:
-         territory       : mapcode territory, numeric or alpha code
+         context         : Optional mapcode territory context, numeric or alpha code.

     GET /mapcode/territories [?offset={offset}&count={count}]
        Return a list of all territories.